 When you internalize insecurity in a positive way, you increase your motivation to work hard, overcome any deficiencies you may have and prove yourself.
 In this context, a “positive way” could mean the acknowledgement of the feeling of insecurity and an effort towards understanding its root cause through introspection.

 On the other hand, when you internalize insecurity in a negative way, you increase your anxiety and amplify your fears, thus decreasing your capacity and energy to react.
-In this context, a “negative way” could mean avoiding introspection, which lead to never finding the root source of your fears.
+In this context, a “negative way” could mean avoiding introspection, which leads to never finding the root source of your fears.

 When you externalize insecurity in a positive way you usually receive a surplus of support and help, and you are not perceived as threatening.
 In this context, a “positive way” could mean the open acknowledgement of the feeling of insecurity to others (directly or indirectly), and asking for help or advice, while showing the willingness to learn from others and adjust your behaviour or perspective.